crate-crypto/MLSAG/readme.md

 This particular library aims at a more generic construction for MLSAG therefore, the following features may be explored:

 - Custom ordering of members in the ring before signing.
-This can be done by adding a "tag" field to each member and allowng the user to pass in a closure to sort on this "tag".
+This can be done by adding a "tag" field to each member and allowing the user to pass in a closure to sort on this "tag".

 - Generic group trait to allow an instantiation of any Group to be used.